Teachers and students describe the impact of the Zinn Education Project lessons in their classrooms.

 Social Studies Teacher, Madison, Wisconsin

 I needed an engaging way to teach history with manageable reading for my middle school special education students.
-The role plays I found on the Zinn Education Project website were the perfect.
+The role plays I found on the Zinn Education Project website were perfect.
 We started off with The People vs. Columbus

 and at the end of the year students were still talking about it.
 The short role play descriptions and chance to debate the issue from many perspectives gave my students an accessible way to understand a complex and nuanced history and critique the standard story.